top of page

 BeckChoraleOldLogo.jpg

-Beckenham Chorale was founded as the Manor Choir in 1960 by Keninmore Straker, London manager of the music publisher Ricordi and Co.
+Beckenham Chorale was founded as the Manor Choir in 1960 by Ken Straker, London manager of the music publisher Ricordi and Co.
 He was succeeded in 1964 by Lionel Sawkins as conductor, with John Nightingale as accompanist.
 During this period the repertoire included much French baroque music, a particular specialism of Sawkins.

 In 1967, to reflect the choir’s local identity, the name was changed to Beckenham Chorale.
 As well as concerts at St George’s Church, the Chorale also performed in Central London, the Queen Elizabeth Hall and at the English Bach Festival in Oxford.
 In the late 60s the Beckenham (later Bromley) Summer Choral Festival evolved with several local choirs joining forces to promote large-scale concerts.
 The Chorale remained an integral part of the Festival which continued until 2004, presenting great works such as Elgar The Dream of Gerontius, Walton Belshazzar’s Feast and Mahler Symphony No 8 at the Fairfield Hall in Croydon.